 Funding for that planning came from the Institute of Museum and Library Services and the MacArthur Foundation.

 The Kansas City Digital Inclusion Fund was unveiled in August 2013, created with $1 million in corporate and foundation gifts and administered by the Greater Kansas City Community Foundation.
 It takes aim at the local digital divide, looking to enhance access to computers and the Internet and build user skills in underserved, often economically challenged households and areas.

 The Library is one of five area nonprofits selected as initial Digital Inclusion Fund recipients.

 Amid preparations for its new mobile digital media lab, the Library is seeking area professionals with experience in storytelling, video production, game development, web design, and coding to serve as mentors for participating youths.

-Volunteers would participate in a four-hour training session in late March, then spend 2½ hours a week at either the Library's Southeast or North-East branch beginning in April.
+Those individuals will undergo training from 6-8 p.m. on Tuesday, April 1, at the Central Library.
+Dinner is provided.
+Volunteers then will spend 2½ hours a week at either the Library's Southeast or North-East branch beginning in April.
 At least a six-month commitment is requested.

 Those interested can contact Ellis at firstname.lastname@example.org.